Hello! This is part 3 of my Interview with Bloomberg series. If you want to read from the beginning, part 1 is here.

 I begin to walk through some solutions.
 There’s a lot of back-and-forth with my interviewers.
 The process feels like trying to cross a river without getting my feet wet by carefully stepping on particular stones.
 The less wet my feet are by the end, the more points I will get.

-It’s hard to tell which solutions is the most effective solution, because:
+It’s hard to tell which solution is the most effective solution, because:

 - this question is really open-ended